 The southern 53-mile section of the Tri-State Tollway is designated as I-294, while the northern 24-mile section is designated as I-94.
 The southernmost 5 miles are designated as part of both I-80 and I-294.
 The Tri-State Tollway was originally intended to provide a circumferential bypass route around the City of Chicago, but it has evolved into a major commuter travel route serving the suburbs and other communities in northeastern Illinois.
 The Tri-State Tollway provides access between the northern and southern suburbs of Chicago and to O'Hare.
 In the southern I-294/I-80 section, where the route runs east-west, the Tri-State Tollway is part of a major cross-country commercial truck route running from New York to San Francisco.
 The route currently provides an 8-lane cross section along its entire length.
-Between 2006 and 2009, more than 105 lane miles were added to the Tri-State Tollway as large portions were reconstructed and widened.
-Only the central section, which was already eight lanes wide from 95th Street to Balmoral Avenue, was not widened during this time frame.
-This portion is now planned for reconstruction and widening.
-Construction began in July 2018.
+The central portion of this route between 95th Street and Balmoral Avenue is currently being reconstructed and widened.
+Construction work began on this section in July 2018 and is planned for completion in 2026.